awslabs/aws-greengrass-labs-certificate-rotator/README.md

 Note that **ECDSA keys cannot be used with Windows devices** because of this outstanding issue: https://github.com/awslabs/aws-c-io/issues/260

+If an HSM is used, the component can only use **the subset of algorithms supported by the HSM**.

 The default key algorithm is **RSA-2048** as seen in [recipe.yaml](recipe.yaml).
 To change the key algorithm, the component configuration to be merged has the following form:

 ```